-The Lushingtons and Bolderos owned plantations in the Carribean, but it appears that the Lushingtons had a greater influence in these.
+The Lushingtons and Bolderos owned plantations in the Caribbean, but it appears that the Lushingtons had a greater influence in these.
 Many slaves on these plantations were given the Lushington surname.

-The bank itself didn’t have the assets.
-That’ why it stopped payment.
+The bank itself didn’t have enough assets.
+That’s why it stopped payment.

-So, the Committee in charge of paying off those who were owed money went after the bankers themselves.
+So, the Committee in charge of paying off those who the bank owed money to went after the bankers themselves.

-The lease to a family Boldero mansion in central London was put to auction.
+The lease to a family Boldero mansion in central London was put up for auction.
 Here are some excerpts from one of the advertisements:

 with numerous good bedchambers[…]